Illegal mining: Sub-Saharan Africa

 Spurred by widespread poverty and a lack of alternative income-earning opportunities, illegal artisanal mining is a well-documented phenomenon in sub-Saharan Africa.
-While legalization opportunities for artisanal and small scale mining are often available, inefficient government bureaucracy structures can make noncompliance more appealing for workers.
-In addition, in an effort to attract foreign investment, many governments in sub-Saharan Africa have loosened national mining investment codes.
-An expansion of the large-scale mining projects fueled by foreign investment has displaced rural mining communities, many of which revert to illegal mining on concessions given to the formal mining sector.
-As a response measure, Ghana for instance launched Operation Vanguard in 2017 to curb illegal artisanal mining in Ghana.
+While legalization opportunities for artisanal and small-scale mining are often available, inefficient government bureaucracy structures can make noncompliance more appealing for workers.
+In addition, to attract foreign investment, many governments in sub-Saharan Africa have loosened national mining investment codes.
+An expansion of large-scale mining projects fuelled by foreign investment has displaced rural mining communities, many of which revert to illegal mining on concessions given to the formal mining sector.
+Some countries have responded to these issues - for example, Ghana launched Operation Vanguard in 2017 to restrain illegal artisanal mining in Ghana.

 Latin America

-Illegal gold mining in Latin America is a particular concern because of the scale of organized crime and significant rate of environmental degradation (through mercury and other toxic chemicals routinely used in gold mining) that accompany it.
+Latin America is home to the Amazon rainforest which contains many ecosystems Illegal mining causes deforestation of this protected rainforest.
+The use of mercury in illegal mining contaminates the soil, water and air, harming surrounding communities and the wildlife living in the forest.
+In Latin America, the illegal mining population is more likely to be infected with malaria since they are more vulnerable when they are ming deep in the rainforest.

 Illegal mining operations are often located in remote areas, making it more difficult to enforce mining standards.
 Furthermore, mining requirements can vary substantially from region to region, further complicating adherence with labor laws, environmental regulations, and tax legislation.
 Emissions of mercury originating in artisanal mining, most of which is unregulated and illegal, are substantial, contributing to 37 percent of the atmospheric mercury emitted annually.

 While drug trafficking has historically been a prominent criminal enterprise, lower risks associated with illegal mining have propelled a shift toward lucrative illegal gold mining operations.
 In order to transfer illegal gold into the marketplace, criminal actors sometimes attempt to mask its illicit origins by melting together processed legal and illegal gold.
 This gold laundering task is generally facilitated by middlemen who falsify documentation to ease the transition into the legitimate international marketplace.

+The 2020–2022 COVID-19 pandemic caused an increase in illegal mining in Latin America, due to the disruption of precious metal supplies caused by anti-Covid measures in legal mines, increased gold prices, and a surge in unemployment.

 India

 Nigeria

-Mining in Nigeria is one of the primary organizations in the country which prompts big time income.
-The development of the mining business of the Nigerian market will make more positions for inhabitants of the country..
-Along these lines, there have beenissues of mining in Nigeria.